-We have nearly 500 DISC employees across Northern England.
+We have over 700 DISC employees across Northern England.
 We want to make sure working for DISC is a rewarding experience.

 DISC Employees – what we offer